ChrisHexapod/hexapod_ros/README.md

 ## 2. Installation

-In addition to the ROS packages mentioned in the orignal project (switch indigo to noetic) yoa also need:
+In addition to the ROS packages mentioned in the orignal project (switch indigo to noetic) you also need:

 * ROS MPU9255 Node by Mauricio Leiton Lázaro
   *  URL: https://github.com/mdleiton/MPU9255